Sunlis/ONI-nerf-electrolyzer/README.md

 ## Wood Burner &check;

-Wood Burners are insanely inefficient.
-They produce too much CO2 and cost too much lumber.
+Wood Burners are inefficient.
+But they produce a lot of CO2.

 Fix:
-* -1200g/s -> -600g/s wood
+* -1200g/s -> -750g/s wood
-*  +170g/s ->  +30g/s CO2
+*  +170g/s -> +100g/s CO2
-*  +9kDTU  ->  +4.5kDTU
+*  +9kDTU  ->   +5kDTU

-With that change, they generate the same heat per watt as Coal Generators and are only slightly less resource efficient.
+Still not as good as coal, but it's still kinda viable.

+## Wood Burner &check;

 ## Large Power Transformer &cross;

 Generating 4kW is a little silly since conductive wire can only handle 2kW.
 But this is not unbalanced.

 Still, there's a couple mods that deal with this ideosyncracy already and I'd rather that be an opt-in feature via those mods.

+Maybe I should buff conductive wire instead?

 ## Airborne Critter Bait &check;